Dark Matter Explanation from Quasi-Metric Gravity: The general weak-field, axisymmetric case

 \section{The general weak-field, axisymmetric case}

-Having analysed a flat disk, the question now is if the results of the previous sections can be extended to the general, weak-field axisymmetric case.
+Having analysed a flat disk, the question now is if the results of the previous sections can be extended to the general, weak-field axisymmetric case (for simplicity it is still assumed that the gravitational source contains a negligible amount of electromagnetic field energy).
 To answer that question, we will follow the standard method of breaking up an arbitrary axisymmetric matter distribution into a series of concentric, spherical shells (of negligible thickness) with corresponding surface densities.
 The total potential at a given point will then be the sum of the potentials due to the collection of shells.
 Except for the limitation to axial symmetry, this procedure is the counterpart to the derivation of a general multipole expansion for the Newtonian case as given in [7], which we will follow closely.